 Many database administrators work in-house, looking after internal databases for a specific company.
 However, specialties also exist within database administration, breaking the role down into areas focused on by different people.
 These generally fall into three categories:

-The first specialty involves creating and designing databases to suit the user's needs.
-This includes using SQL, coding and tuning.
-These people usually work for a technology or software development company as part of a team that can create larger systems of which the database is part.
+The first specialty involves creating and designing databases to suit the user’s needs.
+This includes using SQL, coding, and tuning.
+These people usually work for a technology or software development company as part of a team that can create larger systems of which the database is a part.
+Relevant job titles include database specialist and database analyst.

 The last specialty is application database administration, which concentrates on integrating applications into databases.
-This backend work requires the use of a query language such as SQL.
-Application database administrators also write and debug programs and maintain applications.
+This back-end work requires the use of a query language such as SQL.
+Application database administrators also write and debug programs as well as maintain applications.
+Relevant job titles include database programmer, database software developer, and database engineer.

+The role of a database administrator is usually a full-time, office-based position, often as part of an IT team.
 Being a database administrator can be rewarding but also challenging, with a high responsibility for sensitive data and a need to follow data protection laws.
-US News scores database administration a six out of ten for work-life balance and a four for stress [2].
-The role is usually a full-time, office-based position, often as part of an IT team.
+US News & World Report scores database administration a 3.8 out of 10 for work-life balance and a 4.5 for stress [2].
 As the career is ever-changing as technology evolves, the role can be exciting, and being adaptable is essential.

-The value placed on database administrator certifications is high.
-More than a degree and experience is required as companies want to know that you have relevant database management skills and can use the appropriate database languages.
+The value employers place on database administrator certifications is high.
+Companies require more than a degree and experience, as they want to know that you have relevant database management skills and can use the appropriate database languages.
 Certification in the right software, management system, or language can set you apart, even if it isn’t a requirement.

-Database administration is constantly evolving, so your skills also need to.
 Employers sometimes provide on-the-job training and expect database administrators to engage in professional development.
-The following are some certifications you may want to consider:
+Consider the following certifications and online training you may want to pursue:

 Oracle Certified Professional (OCP)